JupyterPER/Data-analysis-conferences/README.md

 Students coded and realized the data analysis in the modern open data science tool [Jupyter](https://jupyter.org/).
 Checking their code (16 notebooks & 2 own packages), verifying the correctness of their work and finalizing was done by Jozef Hanč.

+Our research deals with one of our data science research projects, mentioned below in Acknowledgements.
+Dominik Borovský is also a student research assistant whose work is directly connected to the project.

 ## Applied Python packages in Jupyter
 - Scopus data for each AIP proceedings, its authors and contributions: [pybliometrics]( https://github.com/pybliometrics-dev/pybliometrics)
 (Rose, Michael E. and John R. Kitchin: ["pybliometrics: Scriptable bibliometrics using a Python interface to Scopus"](https://github.com/pybliometrics-dev/pybliometrics/blob/master/meta/1-s2.0-S2352711019300573-main.pdf), SoftwareX 10 (2019) 100263.)